 Each named course will have a single-tier Award Board to receive module results and confirm progression and award decisions.
-The Award Board will normally meet at points of progression and completion within a course and will operate within the University of Staffordshire Academic Regulations.
+The Award Board will normally meet at points of progression and completion within a course and will operate within the Staffordshire University Academic Regulations.